BicycleTips/bicycletips.github.io/_posts/2021-10-25-Big-Sugar-Gravel-Ride-Review.md

 Be sure to check out [BigSugarGravel.com](https://www.BigSugarGravel.com) for information on when registration will open for next year, you don't want to miss this event!

 A big thanks goes out to the event organizers, and to the folks at LifeTime for reaching out on Sunday as well.
-My thoughts again go out to Tommy's family.
+My thoughts again go out to the family.